anhthi-ieig/curiculum-vitae/script.md

 ## KMS: 10/2017 - 06/2019

+- Projects:
-- Project: HotSchedules - a platform for restaurant management from inventory to cash reconciliations
+  .
+HotSchedules - a platform for restaurant management from inventory to cash reconciliations
 - Tech stacks: ReactJS, Redux Observable, MongoDB, NodeJS
 - Contribution
   .
 As a fresher, I strictly follow and learn the coding standards, process of software development, and business domain.
 Thanks for it, I'm able to handle user stories up to 8 points